mark-wiemer/autohotkey-extension-pack/readme.md

 # AutoHotkey Extension Pack

 A collection of VS Code extensions for AutoHotkey v1 and v2 development.
-This pack is designed to avoid conflicts with multiple extensions.
+This pack is designed to avoid conflicts with multiple extensions, please [report any conflicts](https://github.com/mark-wiemer-org/autohotkey-extension-pack/issues/new).

 ## Included extensions